-Both citation styles abbreviate either the law report series or the court title.
+Both citation styles abbreviate either the law report series or the court name.
 Abbreviations are used extensively in law and used for law reports, law courts, law journals and commonly used legal terms.
 There are specialist resources for looking up abbreviations:

-Cardiff Index to Legal Abbreviations (UK and Intl)
+- Cardiff Index to Legal Abbreviations (UK and Intl) - CaseBase (Aus) - Bieber's Dictionary of Legal Abbreviations (USA)